The Quick Rundown on Fort Bend County Oversize, Overweight, Overlength, and Overheight Loads Bonds

 How do I know if my truck is overweight?

-If you want to make sure that your vehicle isn't overweight, it's important to have the GVWR and GTW of both the trailer as well as all trailers combined.
-If these numbers are within their respective limits then travel freely!
+If you want to make sure that your vehicle isn’t overweight, it’s important to have the GVWR and GTW of both the trailer and all trailers combined.
+If these numbers are within their respective limits, then travel freely!

 What happens if you’re overweight at a weigh station?